Get a Free Trial

 Development teams have adapted to the shortened delivery cycles by embracing automation across their software delivery pipeline.
 Most teams have automated processes to check in code and deploy to new environments.
 These adaptations have birthed the CI/CD process and have been coupled with a focus on automating the testing process, including unit testing.

 What is CI/CD?: The Terms

 Continuous integration (CI) focuses on blending the software work products of individual developers together into a repository.
 This can be done several times a day, with the primary purpose being to enable early detection of integration bugs while also allowing for tighter cohesion and more development collaboration.

-The aim of continuous delivery is to minimize the friction points that are inherent in the deployment or release processes.
-Typically, the implementation involves automating each of the steps for build deployments such that a safe code release can be done—ideally—at any moment in time.
+The aim of continuous delivery (CD) is to minimize the friction points that are inherent in the deployment or release processes.
+Typically, a team's implementation involves automating each of the steps for build deployments so that a safe code release can be done at any moment in time.

-Each of these stages is part of a delivery pipeline.
-In their book, Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation, Humble and Farley explain that “Every change to your software goes through a complex process on its way to being released.
+Each of these stages is part of a deployment (or development) pipeline.
+In their book Continuous Delivery: Reliable Software Releases through Build, Test, and Deployment Automation, Jez Humble and David Farley explain how every change to your software “goes through a complex process on its way to being released.
 That process involves building the software, followed by the progress of these builds through multiple stages of testing and deployment.
-This, in turn, requires collaboration between many individuals, and perhaps several teams.
-The deployment pipeline models this process, and its incarnation in a continuous integration and release management tool is what allows you to see and control the progress of each change as it moves from version control through various sets of tests and deployments to release to users." - Jez Humble and David Farley
+This, in turn, requires collaboration between many individuals and possibly several teams."

+"The deployment pipeline is a model of this process, and its incarnation in a continuous integration and release management tool is what allows you to see and control the progress of each change as it moves from version control through various sets of tests and deployments to release to users." - Jez Humble and David Farley